briandelmsft/SentinelAutomationModules/Modules/BaseModule/readme.md

 ## Post Deployment

-* Grant the Logic app managed identity access to the Microsoft Graph application permissions User.Read.All and RoleManagement.Read.Directory (GrantPermissions.ps1)
+* Grant the Logic app managed identity access to the Microsoft Graph application permissions User.Read.All, Reports.Read.All and RoleManagement.Read.Directory (GrantPermissions.ps1)
 * Grant the Logic app Microsoft Sentinel Responder RBAC role on the resource group containing Microsoft Sentinel (GrantPermissions.ps1)